 Dogged Nice Girl: To Arashi.
-She is deeply in love in him and keeps hoping that he might return her feelings, even if she never says it aloud.
+She is deeply in love with him and keeps hoping that he might return her feelings, even if she never says it aloud.

 Extreme Doormat: She can't stand up for herself at all and is quick to apologize for things that aren't her fault.
 Very frequently, she also says what she thinks others want to hear, rather than her true opinion.